gonzolgarcia/svpluscnv/README.md

 Complex chromosomal rearrangements such as chromothripsis and chromoplexy are widespread events in many cancers and may have important pathogenic roles. `svcnvplus` incorporates tools to map and visualize shattered regions across multiple samples.

-We used LUNG cancer cell line profiles from the CCLE in order to illustrated these tools:
+We used LUNG cancer cell line profiles from the CCLE in order to illustrate these tools:

 Validate segmentation and SV data.frames